probmods/probmods2/exercises/mixture-models.md

 // Todo: sampleGroupPrototype takes a group and returns an object
 // with property / probability pairs.
 E.g. {antannae: 0.2, green: 0.3, blarghNoise: 0.9}
-// *Hint* lodash _.zipObject is useful for building dictionaries! var sampleGroupPrototype = mem(function(groupName) {
+var sampleGroupPrototype = mem(function(groupName) {
   // Your code here...
 })